auman-chan/climplot/README.md

 ### Extraction of climate data

-Information of the target locations should be ready for the extraction.The data `locdata` in this package can be a example of the import data.frame.
+Information of the target locations should be ready for the extraction.
+The data `locdata` in this package can be a example of the import data.frame.
 It must contain five columns in the following order:

 - **No**: Serial number of the locations
 - **location**: Abbreviation of the locations